-Biophilic interior design draws inspiration from the natural world to foster health, wellness, and positivity indoors.
+Biophilic design draws inspiration from the natural world to foster health, wellness, and positivity indoors.
 The goal is to create interior spaces that nurture our innate human affinity for nature through direct and indirect connections.

 Some of the key principles of biophilic design include: